Tina Karol: Philanthropy

 Tina Karol says:“There is only one and the most important motivation in my idea to create such a Foundation - it is care.
 Having experienced this, I understand how lonely parents and children who suffer from this terrible plague of the 21st century feel.
 I want to bring a little joy, warmth and care to their lives.
-The overriding goal of my initiative is to inspire people to do good deeds."The Tina Karol Charity Foundation «The Pole of Attraction» was founded on June 1, 2014 on Children's Day.
+The overriding goal of my initiative is to inspire people to do good deeds."